Last updated on January 18th, 2023 at 05:10 pm

 - Leatherbacks are a popular morph.
 They have a smooth back and only have spikes on their sides and heads.
 They also tend to be more colorful.

-- Translucent or “trans” have a translucent, almost see-through skin and spikes.
+- Translucent or “trans” has translucent, almost see-through skin and spikes.
 They also usually have solid black or dark brown eyes.
+The name has nothing to do with gender.

 - Hypomelanistic or “hypo” morphs cannot produce darker or richer colors in their scales and spikes.
 They tend to be more pastel in their appearance.
 Purists will insist that a true hypo has completely clear nails as well.